does sas have an easy way to calculate r squared

 simple linear regression output in SAS

-Step 3: Extract R-Squared Value of Regression Model
+Step 3: Extracting Only the R-Squared Value

-/*fit simple linear regression model*/
+/*fit simple linear regression model and suppress standard output*/

 proc reg data=exam_data outest=outest noprint;